 If you suffer from a number of conditions and rely on other medications to manage them, you should look into those medications to find out if they are known to have any effect on skin conditions.
 Certain drugs prescribed to treat heart issues, arthritis, or mental disorders (to list a few) have been found to worsen psoriasis symptoms, and if you absolutely cannot do without other treatments, always remember to ask your doctor if they can find you alternative medicines that won’t clash with your skin problems.

 Some skincare products can have a lot of chemicals like perfumes and additives that can cause skin irritation or allergic reactions.
 These can make your eczema and psoriasis worse.
-It’s a good idea to use hypoallergenic and unperfumed products especially designed for sensitive skin.
+It’s a good idea to use hypoallergenic and unperfumed products specially designed for sensitive skin.
 A good example would be skincare ranges like E45 that you can get at Boots or on the high street.

 This one is really more of a general point, but it might have the biggest overall effect on your skin.
 Though maintaining a sensible and varied diet, getting plenty of exercise, and keeping your stress levels down, you can greatly influence the frequency and severity of your skin flare-ups.